-The previous section highlights some issues that arise when decoupling the ocean and sea ice components from the rest of the climate system, in particular from an interactive atmosphere.
 Quite simply, it is ambiguous how one specifies interactions with unrepresented components, and these ambiguities can introduce nontrivial and often unphysical sensitivities.
 It is thus important to recognize the limitations of ocean-ice models, as no methodology for specifying interactions with missing components is immune to difficulties and ambiguities.
-Nonetheless, working under the assumption that we wish to conduct productive research and development with oceanice models, we seek a standard modelling practice for use in establising benchmark simulations, thus facilitating comparisons and further refinements to the prescribed atmospheric states and experimental design.
+Nonetheless, working under the assumption that we wish to conduct productive research and development with ocean-ice models, we seek a standard modelling practice for use in establishing benchmark simulations, thus facilitating comparisons and further refinements to the prescribed atmospheric states and experimental design.

 The standard practice we propose is termed a Coordinated Ocean-ice Reference Experiment (CORE).
 There are three COREs thus far comprising our suite of experiments.
 We emphasize the research nature of each CORE, and our goal here is both illustrative and provocative.
 Choices for experimental design largely depend on research goals.
-Underlying the present proposal is the goal to develop a protocol for ocean-ice simulations that leads to behaviour in reasonable alignment with corresponding climate model simulations using the same ocean-ice model components.
+Underlying the present proposal is the goal to develop a protocol for global ocean-ice simulations that leads to behaviour in reasonable alignment with corresponding climate model simulations using the same ocean-ice model components.
 Due to difficulties described above, we only partially succeed in this goal.

 4.1.
-The Large and Yeager dataset
+The Large and Yeager (2004) dataset

 The critical element facilitating the CORE proposal is the existence of a comprehensive atmospheric data set that is useful across a range of ocean-ice model studies.
-In order to be widely applicable in global ocean-ice modelling, a dataset should produce near zero global mean heat and freshwater fluxes when used in combination with observed SSTs.
-This criteria precludes the direct use of atmospheric reanalysis products.
+In order to be applicable across multiple global ocean-ice modelling applications, a dataset should produce near zero global mean heat and freshwater fluxes when used in combination with observed SSTs.4 This criteria precludes the direct use of atmospheric reanalysis products.
 Instead, the CORE experiments proposed here employ the dataset prepared by Large and Yeager (2004).
 Although primarily utilized and evaluated as forcing for the ocean component of the Community Climate System Model, NCAR-POP (Danabasoglu et al., 2006), we aim to use this dataset across a suite of ocean-ice models in this study.
-The Large and Yeager (2004) dataset is well documented, fully supported, periodically updated (Large and Yeager, 2008), and freely available, thus facilitating its use by the international climate modelling community.
+The Large and Yeager (2004) dataset is well documented, fully supported. periodically updated (Large and Yeager, 2008), and freely available, thus facilitating its use by the international climate modelling community.

 As discussed in Taylor (2000), a combination of reanalysis and remote sensing products probably provides the best available choice to force ocean-ice models.
 That is the approach taken by Large and Yeager (2004).
 Their report (as well as the paper Large and Yeager (2008)) details methods to merge and "correct" various reanalysis and remote sensing data products to produce a comprehensive dataset for use in running ocean-ice models.
 This dataset, or earlier versions, have been used for many refined resolution ocean models (Maltrud and McClean, 2005; Marsh et al., 2005), and a similar approach has been used by other groups (e.g., Timmermannn et al., 2005).

 Furthermore, it is desirable for many research purposes to provide both a repeating "normal" year forcing (NYF) as well as an interannually varying forcing.
 Large and Yeager (2004) provide both, with the NYF consistently derived from the 43 years of interannual varying atmospheric state.
 The NYF allows one to focus on longer term signals, trends, the approach to equilibrium, and internally generated ocean variability on long time scales.
 Such is especially of interest for centennial scale simulations.
 The normal year has been constructed to retain synoptic variability (i.e., atmospheric storms), with a seamless transition from 31 December to 1 January.
 However, air temperature, and humidities in the version of NYF used in this study were constructed to give appropriate atmospheric forcing of the ocean, but not necessarily of the sea-ice.